 Unless explicitly specified, all functions follow the below-mentioned rules:

-• The default time zone for all functions is UTC, specifically for functions that are time zone sensitive.
+• The default time zone for all functions is UTC, specifically for time zone-sensitive functions.

-• More importantly, if an operand is a floating-point and the other is of a numeric type, both operands are then converted automatically to FLOAT64 before evaluation.
+• More importantly, if one operand is a floating point and the other is of a numeric type, both operands are then converted automatically to FLOAT64 before evaluation.

-• Apart from the IS operator, any operand that’s NULL will automatically return the NULL result.
+• Apart from the IS operator, any NULL operand will automatically return the NULL result.

 To read more about function call rules, refer to BigQuery Documentation.